samihan-m/discord-attachment-link-shortener/README.md

  Check it out at https://dscd.link!

- A web page that shortens given cdn.discordapp.com/attachment/.. links to point towards the page and redirects those generated links to the proper Discord attachment link afterward.
+ A web page that shortens given cdn.discordapp.com/attachment/.. and discord.com/channels/ links to point towards the page and redirects those generated links to the proper Discord attachment link afterward.

  <b>Technology</b>